Top 22 NBA Players Who Didn’t Go To College

 Tracy McGrady is a famous American professional basketball player under the NBA, born on May 24, 1979.
 Tracy McGrady is renowned for his performance as a shooting guard and small forward for different teams.
 His professional basketball career started as far back as 1997 when he played for the Toronto Raptors.

 Tracy McGrady schooled at Auburndale in Florida and Mount Zion Christian Academy in North Carolina.
 In 1997, the Toronto Raptors selected him as a 1st round draftee – ninth overall pick.
-Many years later, he received an induction into the 2017 Naismith Memorial Basketball classes’ Hall of Fame.
+Many years later, he received an induction into the 2017 Naismith Memorial Basketball Hall of Fame class.

 In 2004, Tracy shocked the world by scoring 13 points in 35 seconds to help his team, Houston Rockets defeat Spurs.

-Tracy McGrady is a seven-time All-Star, two-time scoring champion, and one-time MVP.
-Additionally, in 1997, he won the Mr. Basketball USA medal.
-He averaged 30+ points per game throughout his playing career.
+Tracy McGrady is a seven-time All-Star, two-time scoring champion, and 2001 Most Improved Player.
+He averaged 19.6 points per game over his NBA career and topped 30 points per game in 2002-03.

-Born on October 13, 1978, Jermaine O’Neil is one of the most successful center-power forwards in the game.
+Born on October 13, 1978, Jermaine O’Neal is one of the most successful center-power forwards in the game.
 His professional basketball career started in 1996 and lasted until 2014.

-Jermaine O’Neil went to Eau Claire High School in Columbia, South Carolina.
-In 1996, he became Portman Trail Blazers’ draft selection.
+Jermaine O’Neal went to Eau Claire High School in Columbia, South Carolina.
+In 1996, he became the Portland Trail Blazers’ draft selection.
 The team selected him in round one as the seventh pick.
-Additionally, Jermaine O’Neil is also famous for being the youngest player to ever play in an NBA game – he was eighteen at the time.
+Additionally, Jermaine O’Neal is also famous for being one of the youngest players to ever play in an NBA game – he was eighteen at the time.

 6. Rashard Lewis